★ BEST INVESTING TOOLS COMPARISON ★

 Is Cash App or Investing.com better for day trading?

-Investing.com includes a stock screener for finding investment ideas.
-Cash App focuses on other analytical tools.
+Investing.com has a stock screener for surfacing ideas; Cash App doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Cash App or Investing.com?